Francis Albert Zentkovich

 In addition to his parents, Frank was preceded in death by an infant brother, Thomas.

-Left to cherish Frank's memory are his beloved wife of 57 years, Arlene Lucille Plourde Zentkovich; daughters, Karen Conklin and husband Brian of Cranberry Township, Sharon Zentkovich of Roscoe, Lynne Martin of Ohiopyle; grandsons, Ryan, Mitchell and Shane.
+Left to cherish Frank's memory is his, beloved wife of 57 years, Arlene Lucille Plourde Zentkovich; daughters: Karen Conklin and her husband Brian of Cranberry Township, Sharon Zentkovich of Roscoe and Lynne Martin of Ohiopyle; grandsons: Ryan, Mitchell and Shane.

-Frank's family will receive friends from 2 to 4 and 6 to 8 p.m.
-Thursday, September 22, in the KISH-FABRY FUNERAL HOME, INC., 20 N. Mill Street, New Salem, where his funeral service will be held at 11 a.m.
-Friday, September 23, with Pastor Michael Lyons officiating.
-Interment will follow at Sylvan Heights Cemetery, Uniontown, with full Military Rites and Honors being accorded by Rosco American Legion Post 801.
+Frank's family will receive friends from 2 to 4 and 6 to 8 p.m. on Thursday, September 22, 2022, at the KISH FABRY FUNERAL HOME INC., 20 N. Mill Street, New Salem, where his funeral service will be held at 11 a.m., Friday, with Pastor Michael Lyons, officiating.
+Interment will follow at Sylvan Heights Cemetery, Uniontown, with full Military Rites and Honors being accorded by Roscoe American Legion Post 801.

 VALET PARKING WILL BE PROVIDED DURING VISITATION HOURS.